guillermooo/sublime-undocs/source/reference/build_systems/basics.rst

 =======================

 Simple build systems
-only require a ``.sublime-build`` file.
+only require a :file:`.sublime-build` file.
 More advanced build systems
 may optionally consist of up to three parts:

-* a ``.sublime-build`` file (configuration data in JSON format)
+* a ``.sublime-build`` file (configuration data in JSON format);
-* optionally, a custom Sublime Text command driving the build process
+* optionally, a custom Sublime Text command (Python code) driving the build process;
-* optionally, an external executable file (script or binary file)
+* optionally, an external executable file (script or binary file).

 ``.sublime-build`` Files
 ************************

-A ``.sublime-build`` file
+A :file:`.sublime-build` file
 contains configuration data
 as a JSON object.
-This file is used to specify
-switches, options and environmental data.
+A :file:`.sublime-build` file is used to specify switches, options and environmental data.
-Each ``.sublime-build`` file
+Each :file:`.sublime-build` file
 is normally associated
-with a specific scope.
+with a specific scope
+corresponding to a file type
+(for example, ``source.python``).

-The file name represents the name of the build system and will be displayed whenever you can select a build system.
+The file name represents
+the name of the build system
+and will be displayed
+whenever you can select a build system.